-The Medical Assistant program offers a CMA certification exam preparation/practice exam (HESI Exit Exam).
-This exam is included in MED 291R
+The Medical Assistant program requires all students to sit for the CMA exam to pass the seminar course.
+This exam is included in MED 291R (Internship Seminar).

-(Internship Seminar).
 The fee for this exam is included in the lab fee for MED 291R as well as the fee for the AAMA CMA certification exam.
-Participation and completion of the HESI Exit Exam is mandatory.
 ALL graduates of the Medical Assistant program are expected to sit for the AAMA CMA certification exam when eligible.

 NO cell phone use during internship hours.
 Your phone should not be on your person while you are interning.
 Please keep it with your belongings and have it on silent.

 You may check your phone during breaks only.